2000 Camp David Summit: Aftermath

 In mid-October, Clinton and the parties held a summit in Sharm El Sheikh, resulting in a "Sharm memorandum" with understandings aimed at ending the violence and renewing security cooperation.
 From 18 to 23 December they held negotiations, followed by Clinton's presentation of his "parameters", in a last attempt to achieve peace in the Middle East before his second term ended in January 2001.
 Although the official statements stated that both parties had accepted the Clinton Parameters with reservations, these reservations in fact meant that the parties had rejected the parameters on certain essential points.
 On 2 January 2001, the Palestinians put forward their acceptance with some fundamental objections.
 Barak accepted the parameters with a 20-page letter of reservations.
 A Sharm el-Sheikh summit planned for 28 December did not take place.

 Clinton's initiative led to the Taba negotiations in January 2001, where the two sides published a statement saying they had never been closer to agreement (though such issues as Jerusalem, the status of Gaza, and the Palestinian demand for compensation for refugees and their descendants remained unresolved), but Barak, facing elections, re-suspended the talks.
 Ehud Barak was to be defeated by Ariel Sharon in 2001.

+Clinton has maintained his disappointment over the failure of the summit to reach a deal.
+Shortly after the conclusion of his presidency, Clinton assigned the blame for the failure of the 2000 Camp David Summit squarely on Yasser Arafat and the Palestinians.
+When Arafat called Clinton a great man, Clinton responded, "The hell I am.
+I'm a colossal failure, and you made me one," explaining that Arafat rejected "the best peace deal he was ever going to get" by then Israeli Prime Minister Ehud Barak.
+In a 2024 podcast, Clinton reaffirmed his feelings on the matter, saying he was "really mad" at Arafat and calling the failure to make a deal "truly heartbreaking."